Reduce Your Workload to Become More Productive

 Enter the Salesman

 Again, sometimes messages need to be re-phrased.
-Just a year ago, I would have never read a Darren Hardy book.
+In the past, I would have never read a Darren Hardy book.
 I try not portray my snobbery openly but I admit as a minimalist who has worked in 3rd-world countries, I have a bias against authors who are flashy and talk about sales too much.

 His style is still different than mine, but I had to admit his ideas were solid.
-This led to last week when I needed a new book to listen to on my commute.
-I happened to serendipitously find The Entrepreneur Roller Coaster by Hardy.
+I ended up reading another book by Hardy, The Entrepreneur Roller Coaster.
 This seemed ideal for a specific reason I will share at the end of this article.

-While listening, he restated the 3 priority idea from Collins.
+While reading, he restated the 3 priority idea from Collins.
 For some reason, it clicked this time.
 Yes, I only add items to my calendar if they meet my personal and professional goals.
 However, I have way more than 3 goals!
 This means my calendar is continuing to become packed with unnecessary meetings.
-I counted my hours worked last week and stopped when I realized I did at least 75 . . . that's too much!
+I recently counted my hours worked and stopped when I realized I did at least 75 . . . that's too much!

 My priorities are messed up.